MarcoIeni/release-plz/README.md

 ## What's a Release PR?

-Rather than continuously releasing what's landed to your default branch, release-plz maintains Release PRs:
+Release-plz maintains Release PRs, keeping them up-to-date as you merge additional commits.
+When you're ready to tag a release, simply merge the release PR.

 ![pr](docs/src/assets/pr.png)

-These Release PRs are kept up-to-date as additional work is merged.
-When you're ready to tag a release, simply merge the release PR.

-When the Release PR is merged (or when you edit the `Cargo.toml` versions by yourself), release-plz takes the following steps:
+When you merge the Release PR (or when you edit the `Cargo.toml` versions by yourself), release-plz takes the following steps:

 - Creates a git tag named `<package_name>-v<version>` (e.g. `tokio-v1.8.1`).
 - Publishes the package to the cargo registry by running `cargo publish`.
 - Publishes a GitHub/Gitea release based on the git tag.

-## Docs
+## 📚 Docs

 Learn how to use release-plz in the mdbook [docs](https://marcoieni.github.io/release-plz/).